Hi there! I’m Cassandre, and today on Caramel Loafing, I’m sharing one of my all-time favorite French classics: Chocolate Mousse (Mousse au Chocolat).

 Chocolate Mousse FAQs & Tips

-Though chocolate mousse is simple at first glance, a few details can make or break that signature light, silky texture.
-Here are the most common questions and helpful pointers.
+While chocolate mousse may seem simple, a few small details can make or break its signature light, silky texture.
+Here are the most common questions and practical tips to help you get it just right.

-We used Valrhona 66%, which has a beautifully balanced flavor for mousse and desserts.
-Feel free to use your favorite brand — just choose chocolate around 64–70% cocoa for the best result.
+We used Valrhona 66%, which offers a well-balanced cocoa flavor that works beautifully in mousse.
+You can use your preferred brand — just aim for chocolate in the 64–70% cocoa range for the best balance of richness and bitterness.